From your home or in your yard!

-This is an activity specific to high school students with the videos intended to reach vulnerable communities where education is critical to help reduce the homeless animal population and teach more humane habits.
+This is an activity specific to middle and high school students with the videos intended to reach vulnerable communities where education is critical to help reduce the homeless animal population and teach more humane habits.

-Create your PSA according to the instructions provided.
+Create your video according to the instructions provided.
 Then post your video to social media, tagging Karma Rescue.
 You can also email us at email@example.com to be posted to the Education page on the Karma Rescue website.